Tobinho91/recommendation_with_IBM/README.md

 ## Recommendations with IBM

-In this project, the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles have been analyzed.
+This project focuses on the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles.

 ### Introduction